Pets

 Amitraz

-To create a 0.0125% solution, dilute:
+To prepare a 0.0125% solution:

-• 1 ml of 12.5% amitraz in 999 ml of warm water;
+• Dilute 1 ml of 12.5% amitraz in 999 ml of warm water.

-• Or for a smaller volume: 0.1 ml of amitraz in 99.9 ml of water;
+• Alternatively, for a smaller volume: mix 0.1 ml amitraz with 99.9 ml of water.

-• Bathe the cat with antibacterial shampoo.
+• Bathe the cat with an antibacterial shampoo before treatment.

 Ivermectin